ExtremeAddons/extreme_pbr_docs/docs/preferences.rst

 ------------------------------------------------------------------------------------------------------------------------

+.. _pr_hide_shader_overlay_panel:

 Hide Shader Overlay Panel
 ****************************

-This panel can be hidden if you want to have a less cluttered addon interface.
+This panel can be hidden if you want to have a less small addon interface.

 Reference: :ref:`shader_overlay`